The Ultimate Guide to Starting and Building Your Consulting Business

 A second way of estimating income and distribution for consultants is to look at US Census data for solo professionals in those segments where consultants work.

 Like the high-end for salaried consultants, a lot of solo professionals make very high incomes.
-And outliers have amazingly high incomes.
+And these outliers have amazingly high incomes.

 Totaling the long tail on the right of the curve shows that more than 2.7 million solopreneurs make more than $100,000 per year.
 There are more than that now since this data is from 2015.